echen12/IC-Eval-Backend/README.md

 ### Steps to Run the Application:

 1. Clone the project.
+2. Navigate to where you cloned the project and open the project folder.
-2. Run the .sln file in Visual Studio. (e.g., Visual Studio).
+3. Run the .sln file in Visual Studio.
-3. Open the Developer Command Prompt and run `dotnet build`.
+4. Open the Developer Command Prompt and run `dotnet build`.
-4. Run `dotnet watch` to start the application.
+5. Run `dotnet watch` to start the application.
-5. Navigate to the following URL: [http://localhost:5050/data](http://localhost:5050/data).
+6. Navigate to the following URL: [http://localhost:5050/data](http://localhost:5050/data).
-6. If you see the following JSON output:
+7. If you see the following JSON output:

     ```json
     {